wwwil/raspios-k8s/README.md

 Items to do:

-- Switch container runtime from Docker to Cri-o
 - Fetch images for kubeadm in setup.sh
 - Set up HA control plane
 - Establish procedure for joining nodes